Improwised/kb.repairrabbit.github.io/content/appointments/How-to-prepone-or-postpone-the-appointment.md

 +++

-customer needs to Log in to the Repair Rabbit.
+After login to the Repair Rabbit.

 Appointments
 ![How to prepone or postpone the appointments?](/images/appointments/how_to_prepone_or_postpone_appointments/go_to_appointments.png)